kamax-matrix/mxisd/docs/features/registration.md

 Registration is an enhanced feature of mxisd to control registrations involving 3PIDs on a Homeserver based on policies:
 - Match pending 3PID invites on the server
 - Match 3PID pattern, like a specific set of domains for emails
-- In futher releases, use 3PIDs found in Identity stores
+- In further releases, use 3PIDs found in Identity stores

 It aims to help open or invite-only registration servers control what is possible to do and ensure only approved people can register on a given server in a implementation-agnostic manner.